DavidRBurt/Lipschitz-Driven-Inference/README.md

 ### Data sources.
 Data is downloaded from the Dropbox link provided in the readme of `https://github.com/Earth-Intelligence-Lab/uncertainty-quantification`.
 Relevant citations for using the real data:

 Lu, K., Bates, S., and Wang, S. (2024).
-Quantifying uncer- tainty in area and regression coefficient estimation from remote sensing maps. arXiv preprint arXiv:2407.13659.
+Quantifying uncertainty in area and regression coefficient estimation from remote sensing maps. arXiv preprint arXiv:2407.13659.

 USFS (2023).
 USFS tree canopy cover v2021.4 (Conterminous United States and Southeastern Alaska).